Last Updated on December 3, 2022 by Rebecca Lake

 But if you can make it work for your family, you could potentially reap some major savings.
 Check out the Blinker app to list your car for sale from your mobile phone.

 Downsizing your home is another money-saving measure that’s on the extreme side.
 But again, it’s worth considering if you live on a single income and feel stretched to your money limits.

 Moving into a smaller home could mean paying less for homeowners’ insurance, property taxes and utilities.
 Not to mention having a smaller mortgage.

 If you can’t make downsizing work, you could consider refinancing to get a better deal on your interest rate.
 A lower rate means money saved and potentially a lower payment.

 Clothes might be one of your biggest expenses when you have a growing family.
-One way to keep your clothing budget in check is by trying out a capsule wardrobe.
+Kids can outgrow their clothes seemingly overnight, which can quickly strain your budget.

 Having some savings in the bank is crucial when you’re living on one income.